neoforged/Documentation/docs/resources/client/models/index.md

 # Models

 Models are JSON files that determine the visual shape and texture(s) of a block or item.
-A model contains of cuboid elements, each with their own size, that then get assigned a texture to each face.
+A model consists of cuboid elements, each with their own size, that then get assigned a texture to each face.

 Each item gets an item model assigned to it by its registry name.
 For example, an item with the registry name `examplemod:example_item` would get the model at `assets/examplemod/models/item/example_item.json` assigned to it.
 For blocks, this is a bit more complicated, as they get assigned a blockstate file first.
 See [below][bsfile] for more information.